Gahill2/projecttutwiler-9/README.md

 - ✅ One-click setup with `start.bat`
 - ✅ Professional installer-style interface
 - ✅ Real-time service status monitoring

-### Mac/Linux
-- ✅ **Command-line scripts** (`setup.sh`, `start.sh`)
-- ✅ Same functionality as Windows wizard (just CLI instead of GUI)
-- ✅ Manual Docker startup required (Docker Desktop must be running)
-- ⚠️ GUI wizard is Windows-only (uses PowerShell Windows Forms)

-**Important:** All platforms use the **same Docker containers**, so the application behavior is identical.
-Only the setup/startup process differs:
-- Windows: GUI wizard handles everything
-- Mac/Linux: Scripts do the same thing via command line

-The setup wizard will work on **any Windows machine** with:
-- PowerShell 5.1+ (included with Windows 10/11)
-- Docker Desktop installed
-- No additional dependencies needed

-## 🖥️ Platform Compatibility

-### Windows
-- ✅ **Full GUI wizard support** (`startup-wizard.ps1`)
-- ✅ Automatic Docker Desktop startup detection and launch
-- ✅ One-click setup with `start.bat`
-- ✅ Professional installer-style interface
-- ✅ Real-time service status monitoring
 - ✅ Works on any Windows 10/11 machine with PowerShell (included)
+- ⚠️ **Requires Docker Desktop to be installed first** (wizard will guide you if missing)

 ### Mac/Linux
 - ✅ **Command-line scripts** (`setup.sh`, `start.sh`)
 - ✅ Same functionality as Windows wizard (CLI instead of GUI)
 - ✅ Manual Docker startup required (Docker Desktop must be running)
 - ⚠️ GUI wizard is Windows-only (uses PowerShell Windows Forms)
+- ⚠️ **Requires Docker Engine/Docker Desktop to be installed first**

 **Important:** All platforms use the **same Docker containers**, so the application behavior is identical.
 Only the setup/startup process differs:
-- **Windows:** GUI wizard handles everything automatically
+- **Windows:** GUI wizard handles everything automatically (after Docker is installed)
-- **Mac/Linux:** Scripts do the same thing via command line
+- **Mac/Linux:** Scripts do the same thing via command line (after Docker is installed)

-The setup wizard will work on **any Windows machine** with:
+**Setup Requirements:**
+- Docker Desktop installed (Windows/Mac) or Docker Engine (Linux)
-- PowerShell 5.1+ (included with Windows 10/11)
+- PowerShell 5.1+ (Windows only, included with Windows 10/11)
-- Docker Desktop installed
-- No additional dependencies needed
+- No other dependencies needed - everything else runs in Docker containers

 ## 📊 API Endpoints